Back to blog

 Common Pitfalls: Why Kimchi Isn't a "Cure-All"

-• The Pasteurization Problem: Some store-bought kimchis are pasteurized for shelf stability.
-Pasteurization uses heat, which kills the very probiotics you’re looking for.
-Always look for "raw," "unpasteurized," or "contains live cultures" on the label.
+• The Pasteurization Problem: Heat kills probiotics.
+Look for "raw," "unpasteurized," or "contains live cultures" on the label.

 How to Eat More Kimchi (Without the Boredom)

-• The Morning Kick: Top your avocado toast with a spoonful of chopped kimchi.
-The healthy fats in the avocado pair perfectly with the acidity of the ferment.
+• The Morning Kick: Top avocado toast with chopped kimchi.

-• The Power Bowl: Add a scoop of kimchi to a bowl of quinoa, roasted sweet potatoes, and sautéed kale.
+• The Power Bowl: Add a scoop to quinoa, sweet potatoes, and kale.

-• The Salad Zinger: Use the liquid from the kimchi jar as a base for a spicy vinaigrette.
-It’s packed with probiotics and adds an incredible depth of flavor.
+• The Salad Zinger: Use the jar liquid as a probiotic-rich base for vinaigrette.

 Why Consistency Is the Secret Ingredient